IohannesArnold/asm2c/stage-5/README.txt

-    -c                  Halt after assembling, generating .o files -I DIRECTORY        Appends a directory to the header search path -D NAME[=VAL]       Pre-defines a macro, optionally with a value --compatibility=N   Sets compatibility with the stage N tools --nostdlib          Do not link against crt0.o and libc.o --with-cpp=PROGRAM  Use the specified program as the preprocessor --with-ccx=PROGRAM  Use the specified program as the compiler
+    -c                  Halt after assembling, generating .o files -I DIRECTORY        Appends a directory to the header search path -D NAME[=VAL]       Pre-defines a macro, optionally with a value --nostdlib          Do not link against crt0.o and libc.o --with-cpp=PROGRAM  Use the specified program as the preprocessor --with-ccx=PROGRAM  Use the specified program as the compiler